 The Developmental Gap between Psychology and Physics

-The article’s question (and related queries): Why is there a wide gap between the scientific development of physics and the development of psychology? has been discussed in the psychology literature for many years (e.g. Lilienfeld, 2010; Zittoun, Gillespie, and Cornish, 2009).
+The question of why there is a wide gap between the scientific development of physics and that of psychology has been discussed in the psychology literature for many years (e.g. Lilienfeld, 2010; Zittoun, Gillespie, and Cornish, 2009).
 A simple Google search for the question “Is psychology a science?” yields dozens of articles in the professional literature, popular press, and blog communications, showing how relevant and hot the question is at present (e.g. Berezow, 2012; Henriques, 2016; Jogalekar, 2013).
 Most of these articles deal with methodological problems that prevent psychology from being considered a scientific discipline like the natural sciences.

 In the following sub-sections, some of the main explanations for psychology’s “failure to develop a unified theory” are presented, along with counterarguments demonstrating how these have been addressed in the field.
 (The discussion is based on the following studies: Ferguson, 2015; Lilienfeld, 2010, 2012; Pashler and Wagenmakers, 2012; Rakover, 2012; Sanbonmastsu and Johnston, 2019; Zittoun et al., 2009.)